Bernarda Pera: 2021: French Open doubles semifinal

 Pera kicked off her 2021 season at the first edition of the Abu Dhabi Open where she beat 16th seed, Donna Vekić, in the first round before losing to Sara Sorribes Tormo.
 At the first edition of the Gippsland Trophy, she was defeated in the second round by fifth seed Johanna Konta.
 At the Australian Open, she eliminated 23rd seed and 2016 champion, Angelique Kerber, in the first round.
 In the second, she fell to Zarina Diyas.
 In Adelaide, she lost in the first round of qualifying to Storm Sanders.

 In March, Pera played at the Dubai Championships where she was defeated in the first round by Anastasija Sevastova.
 At Miami, she lost in round one to Sara Sorribes Tormo.

 Starting into the clay-court season at the Charleston Open, Pera fell in the first round to Alizé Cornet.
 At Istanbul, she faced third seed Veronika Kudermetova in the first round; after pushing her to three sets, she ended up losing the match.
 Getting past qualifying at the Madrid Open, she was defeated in the second round by eighth seed Belinda Bencic.
 Making it through the qualifying rounds in Rome, she lost her second-round encounter against 12th seed Garbiñe Muguruza.
 Competing at the first edition of the Emilia-Romagna Open, she was defeated in the first round by seventh seed Sorribes Tormo.
 At the French Open, she took top seed and 2019 champion, Ashleigh Barty, to three sets but ended up losing her first round match.
 In doubles, she and Magda Linette reached the semifinals in which they lost to second seeds Barbora Krejčíková and Kateřina Siniaková.

 After qualifying at Eastbourne, Pera was defeated in the first round by top seed Aryna Sabalenka.
 At Wimbledon, she lost in the first round to Nao Hibino.

-After Wimbledon, Pera played at the Hamburg European Open.
+After Wimbledon, Pera played at the Hamburg Open.
 Seeded seventh, she was defeated in the second round by Ysaline Bonaventure.
 Seeded third at the Budapest Grand Prix, she lost in the second round to eventual finalist, Anhelina Kalinina.

 In August, Pera at the Canadian Open she was defeated in the first round of qualifying by Harriet Dart.
 In the doubles at the same tournament, she reached her first WTA 1000 semifinal with Magda Linette.

 At the Cincinnati Open, she lost in the second round to eventual finalist Jil Teichmann.
 Before the final Grand Slam championship of the year, she competed at the first edition of the Cleveland Open where she was defeated in the first round by fifth seed Nadia Podoroska.
 At the US Open, she lost her first round match to Tamara Zidanšek.